shilaan/personal-website/content/post/2021-05-12-building-your-website-using-r-blogdown/index.markdown

 You will now be asked if you want to serve and preview the site locally (before publishing).
 Type `y` in your Console.
 ![](y.jpg)

 A preview will show up in your Viewer Pane.
-Click on the  {{< icon name="external-link-alt" pack="fas" >}} "Show in new window" icon  next to the 🧹.
+Click on the  {{< icon name="external-link-alt" pack="fas" >}} "Show in new window" icon  next to the 🧹 to preview your site in a browser window.

 {{< spoiler text="Click to view screenshots for Step 3" >}}
 ![](new-site.png)